aLoneWitness/impulse/README.md

 ## Working with impulse
 If your working with impulse I reccomend you read the wiki first, feel free to DM me on discord if you have any questions.

+### Understanding the builds load process
+Currently, the build load process is very simple.
+The framework will look for a file called database.json in the data folder, and if it exists it will merge it with the default developer database configuration.
+This system will probably be updated at some point to allow to to apply to config objects and other things.

 ### Running development builds
 * Ensure mysqloov9 is installed
 * Install XAMPP and create a database called impulse_development